Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

     ![Checking credentials](../../Assets/Screenshots/Fulfillment/Settings/Connections/CheckingCredentials.png "[Checking credentials]")

     The *Create connection* view is automatically closed when the connection has been established.
 The *Edit connection* view of the newly created connection is displayed.
-The *Settings* tab is preselected.
+The *Settings* tab is selected.

     ![Connection](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_WarehouseIDFallback.png "[Connection]")

     > [Info] By default, all connections that have been established are first inactive and therefore must be enabled after the connection configuration.

 6. Continue to configure the connection, see [Configure the Fiege connection](#configure-the-fiege-connection).